 Dental assistants perform many tasks, which can range from taking X-rays, recordkeeping, patient care and scheduling patient appointments.

-According to the Bureau of Labor Statistics, in 2016, 91 percent of dental assistants were employed by the offices of dentists, 2 percent were employed by the government, and 2 percent were employed by the offices of physicians.
+According to the Bureau of Labor Statistics, in 2016, 91 percent of dental assistants, 2 percent were employed by the government, and 2 percent were employed by the offices of physicians.

 According to the Bureau of Labor Statistics, there are several important qualities that dental assistants must possess.
 These include: